 Get Started: Experiment Tracking

 Tools like Jupyter Notebooks are useful for rapid prototyping, but it's hard to keep track of changes and reproduce experiments.
 You can start using DVC to version your experiments without leaving your Jupyter Notebook.
-There are no logins, servers, databases, or UI to spin up.
 Every DVC experiment will be versioned without cluttering your repo, unlike saving each run to a separate directory or creating a Git branch for each.

 Running